 ULI Washington: Southern Management’s $2.4B Transaction: Inside The Deal

-We invite you to join us for a deep-dive into this transaction on Monday, July 13th at 3PM EST, when we will be joined by Suzanne Hillman of Southern Management, Jeff Hayward of Fannie Mae, Brendan Coleman of Walker Dunlop, and Leslie Ludwig of L&L Advisors in a ULI case study webinar.
-It will be a great opportunity to learn about the complexity and nuances of the transaction and hear from some of the other key leaders who made it happen.
-Click here to register.
+On July 13, 2020 we took a deep-dive into this transaction via a ULI case study webinar.
+Joining us was Suzanne Hillman of Southern Management, Jeff Hayward of Fannie Mae, Brendan Coleman of Walker Dunlop, and Leslie Ludwig of L&L Advisors.
+The webinar gave us a great opportunity to learn about the complexity and nuances of the transaction and hear from some of the other key leaders who made it happen.
+Click here to access recording.

 For more information see the article: Leadership Insights from Candace Chazen and Charlotte Troup Leighton: